 We artists are really illusionists.
 We are creating the illusion of three dimensions on a flat two-dimensional surface.
 The only tools we have to work with are light and shadows placed in such a way as to look natural.
 This goes back to the chapter on value.
-Dark shadows placed next to sunlit highlights is the way to create the perfect illusion of shape and dimension.
+Dark shadows placed next to sunlit highlights can create the perfect illusion of shape and dimension.

 People are always asking me if I like watercolor more than oils or acrylic.
 That's a hard question.
 Each has its own merits, pluses, and minuses.
 Oils can cover mistakes but take a long time to dry.
-Watercolors are not as forgiving but they are fast drying and you can always start over.
+Watercolors are not as forgiving but they are fast-drying and you can always start over.
 The paper is less expensive than a canvas for oils or acrylics.
-But I think I love the transparency most about watercolor.
+But I think I love the transparency most about watercolors.
 They are bright and cheerful.
 The absolute best feature for me is that they don't chase my husband out of the house.
 I open my oil paints and he just can't stand the smell long.
 And I really don't want him to leave, so watercolor it is!

 Center of Interest